LoganDuran/MyFirstWordPressPlugin/README.md

 # My very first WordPress plugin

-It just outputs "Hello my name's Logan" in Russian at the top of every page.
+I wanted to see how WordPress plugins work, It just outputs "Hello my name's Logan" in Russian at the top of every page.